dojo/dojo.io/site/source/tutorials/accessibility.md

 As with all basic form controls included in `@dojo/widgets`, TextInput and Textarea use native `<input>`/`<textarea>` elements, which allows them to take advantage of built-in accessibility.

 ##### A11y properties
-- `controls`: Text inputs can sometimes control the visibility of other elements, for example in the case of a combobox or autocomplete dropdown.
+- `controls`: Text inputs can sometimes be used to control an interactive dropdown.
 In this case, `controls` can be used to set `aria-controls` to the ID of the controlled element.
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.
-- `label`: Controls the wrapping `<label>` element, and takes a string or options object
+- `label`: Controls the wrapping `<label>` element.
 - `type`: Specifying text input type to `email`, `search`, etc. when applicable provides more information to screen reader users in addition to other benefits like showing the most helpful mobile keyboard.

 ___

 ### Button

-This widget returns a simple `<button>` element.
+This widget returns a simple `<button>` element with native support for use with keyboards and assistive tech.

 ##### A11y properties
 - `describedBy`: Sets the `aria-describedby` property to point to the ID of an element containing additional descriptive text.
 Screen readers usually read this text after the label text, followed by a short pause.